sleepyOwl14/proximax-bc-docs/docs/protocol/transaction.md

 Every transaction shares some common properties.
 Each transaction extends from the [transaction schema definition](./transaction.md#transaction), adding the type’s particular properties.

 Transactions are defined in a [serialized form](../rest-api/serialization.md).
-We recommend to [use the NEM2-SDK to define](https://github.com/proximax-storage/proximax-bc-docs/blob/master/source/resources/examples/typescript/transaction/SendingATransferTransaction.ts#L30) transactions.
+We recommend to [use the XPX-Chain-SDK to define](https://github.com/proximax-storage/proximax-bc-docs/blob/master/source/resources/examples/typescript/transaction/SendingATransferTransaction.ts#L30) transactions.

 ## Fees